Parameters Tied to Treewidth: Treewidth and Basics

 The \emph{Hadwiger number} $\had(G)$ is the order of the largest complete minor of $G$.
 The Hadwiger number is most relevant to \emph{Hadwiger's Conjecture} \citep{Hadwiger43}, often considered one of the most important unsolved conjectures in graph theory, which states that $\chi(G) \leq \had(G)$.
 Hadwiger's Conjecture can be seen as an extension of the Four Colour Theorem, since every planar graph has $\had(G) \leq 4$.
 While the conjecture remains unsolved in general, it has been proved for $\had(G) \leq 5$ \citep{RST-Comb93}.

-Given a graph $H$, an \emph{$H$-model} of $G$ is a set of pairwise vertex-disjoint connected subgraphs of $G$, called \emph{branches}, indexed by the vertices of $H$, such that if $vw \in E(H)$, then there exists an edge between the branches indexed by $v$ and $w$.
-If $G$ has an $H$-model, then repeatedly contract the edges inside each branch and delete extra vertices and edges to obtain a copy of $H$.
-Thus if $G$ has an $H$-model, then $H$ is a minor of $G$.
+Given a graph $H$, an \emph{$H$-model} of $G$ is a set of pairwise vertex-disjoint connected subgraphs of $G$, each called a \emph{branch set}, indexed by the vertices of $H$, such that if $vw \in E(H)$, then there exists an edge between the branch sets indexed by $v$ and $w$.
+If $G$ contains an $H$-model, then repeatedly contract the edges inside each branch set and delete extra vertices and edges to obtain a copy of $H$.
+Thus if $G$ contains an $H$-model, then $H$ is a minor of $G$.
 Similarly, if $H$ is a minor of $G$, ``uncontract" each vertex in the minor to obtain an $H$-model of $G$.
-Models are helpful when dealing with questions relating to minors, as they describe how the $H$-minor ``sits'' in $G$.
+Models are helpful when dealing with questions relating to minors, since they describe how the $H$-minor ``sits'' in $G$.